Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Algorithm Design for Joint Decentralized Maintenance and Operations

 \subsection{Peer to peer Communication}

 Communication between neighboring regions occurs according to the steps represented in function \texttt{Communicate} which is invoked after every local solve.
 At every round $k$, estimates of the phase $\bm{\theta}^k$, flow $\bm{f}^k$, local violation $\bm{\varphi}^k$, their corresponding consensus values embodied in $\Delta^{k-1}$ are taken as inputs.
 The phase angle estimates are sent to neighbors and are used to compute fresh estimates of the intermediate values $\Delta^{k}$.
 The local load violation $\bm{\varphi}^{r,k}$ is also communicated to all regions and is used to compute the customized local production target.
-A local convergence check follows based on the primal and dual estimates of the flow.
-In case of local convergence of all regions, the problem is deemed to have globally converged.
+A local convergence check follows based on the consensus estimates of the flow. {The global convergence status is denoted by $\Upomega$.
+In case of local convergence of all regions, the problem is deemed to have globally converged and $\Upomega$ is set to 1.}